SAML Authentication Overview

 Attribute.lastName IdP User Last Name

-When you configure SAML attribute mappings in the IdP, StreamSets recommends mapping the user values to these IdP attribute names.
-If you map the user values to different IdP attribute names, then you also must update the IdP attribute names when you set up a draft SAML configuration in StreamSets Control Hub.
+When you configure SAML attribute mappings in the IdP, IBM StreamSets recommends mapping the user values to these IdP attribute names.
+If you map the user values to different IdP attribute names, then you also must update the IdP attribute names when you set up a draft SAML configuration in Control Hub.

-For example, if you configure your IdP to pass the user first name to StreamSets in an attribute named first, then you also must modify the IdP User First Name property in Control Hub to Attribute.first.
+For example, if you configure your IdP to pass the user first name to IBM StreamSets in an attribute named first, then you also must modify the IdP User First Name property in Control Hub to Attribute.first.

 SCIM attribute mappings

 SCIM attributes are used to define user account details.
-The IdP must pass the user email address, display name, first name, and last name to StreamSets, in addition to other attributes as required by the IdP.
+The IdP must pass the user email address, display name, first name, and last name to IBM StreamSets, in addition to other attributes as required by the IdP.

-StreamSets uses the SCIM mappings for all provisioned user accounts.
+IBM StreamSets uses the SCIM mappings for all provisioned user accounts.
 If the SCIM attribute values change in the IdP, the provisioning process automatically updates those values for existing users.

 When you configure SCIM attribute mappings in the IdP, you must map the user values to the attribute names as described in Step 5.
 Configure SCIM Provisioning.